TJ156TJ/OPA/README.md

 Method

 * install new installation of Docker onto my Macbook
-* Install the following relevant extensions in VS code (Docker Rego Lint, Open policy agent)
+* Install the following relevant extensions in VS code (Docker, Rego Lint, Open policy agent)
 * Run through tutorial and create the code structure
 * Change policy.rego with the DELETE varaible and test in rego playground